martinspurr89/TimeSeriesProcessor/README.md

 - PDF: A pdf file at the set width (w) and height (h) is created of the displayed plots at the set resampling resolution.
 - PNG: A png file at the set width (w), height (h) and image resolution (dpi) is created of the displayed plots at the set resampling resolution.

-### Plot loading
+#### Plot loading

 <img src="docs/images/submit.png?raw=true" alt="Submit" width="300">

-- Submit: Displays selected plots/traces at the set resampling resolution in an interactive plotly chart below.
+- Submit: Displays selected plots/traces below the controls in an interactive plotly chart at the set resampling resolution.
 - Export: Exports the selected outputs to the Output folder.

-####

 # Setup